 WorkWave Privacy Statement

-At WorkWave LLC ("WorkWave"), we value our relationship with you and place the highest importance on respecting and protecting the privacy of our customers.
+At WorkWave LLC and our affiliated companies ("WorkWave"), we value our relationship with you and place the highest importance on respecting and protecting the privacy of our customers.
 This Privacy Statement applies to all WorkWave sites, products and services that display or link to this Privacy Statement owned and operated by WorkWave, and describes how WorkWave collects and uses the personal information you provide.
 It also describes the choices available to you regarding the use of, your access to, and how to update and correct your personal information.
 The use of information collected through our services shall be limited to the purpose of providing the service for which the Customer has engaged WorkWave.

 When we use the words “personal information,” we’re referring to information that personally identifies you.

 WorkWave participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.
 WorkWave is committed to subjecting all personal data received from European Union (EU) member countries and Switzerland, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
 To learn more about the Privacy Shield Framework, visit the U.S. Department of Commerce’s Privacy Shield List.

 WorkWave is responsible for the processing of personal data it receives, under the Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
 WorkWave complies with the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.